 Shevet Jewish Mindfulness Community is a sacred space for those of us in (or near) our 20s and 30s, a place to slow down, cultivate presence, explore mindfulness-based Jewish teachings and practices, and deepen our connections with ourselves, others, and the Divine.
 The challenges of our tumultuous world implore us to awaken a deeper sense of purpose, awareness, and adaptability to respond with wisdom and compassion in the face of change.
 Drawing sustenance from contemplative practices and guided by the ancient wisdom that has nourished Jewish spiritual life for generations, we are meeting this moment together.

-• Immerse in practice on a week-long or day-long retreat
+- Immerse in practice on a week-long or day-long retreat (Stay tuned for summer 2026)

-• Attend or host a local in-person Shevet Hub (COMING SOON!)
+- Attend or host a Local Shevet Collective!

 Free Weekly Sit